YaroslavTsaryk/MDS1-team9-bot_assistance/README.md

-`note-get` - Get a note entry by its unique integer identifier or by its title `note-edit` - Edit a note entry by its name `note-get-tag` - Get a note entry (entries) by its tag
+`note-get` - Get a note entry by its unique integer identifier or by its title `note-edit` - Edit a note entry by its name `note-get-tag` - Get a note entry (entries) by its tag `note-rename` - Rename a note entry by its original title